 Very heavy yielder.
 Great dry bean for soups or for refried beans.
 Pole habit.
 Maturity: 55-70 days

-The “Broad Windsor”, an old time heirloom, is one of the most revered fava beans available today.
+The “Broad Windsor”, an old time heirloom, is one of the most revered fava heirloom bean seeds available today.
 The pods of this plant produce one of the largest dry beans you’ll find anywhere.
 The Broad Windsor can be used in a plethora of cuisines.
 The only fava bean endorsed by Dr. Hannibal Lechter, enjoy “with a nice Chianti”.
 Bush Habit.

 Maturity: 70 days.